forestdb/forestdb.org/models/overinformativeness_boolean.md

                            (color-prior (first sub-utts))))

-                     ; then sample object depending on color ; Helper function: check whether an object has a color and return true if it does, false otherwise (define (check-color obj color)
+                     ; 2.
+Sample an object depending on the sampled color.

+                     ; Helper function: check whether an object has a color and return true if it does, false otherwise (define (check-color obj color)
                        (if (equal? (first obj) color)
                            1
                            0.00000001))

+                     ; Sample an object from only that set of objects in context that has the sampled color.
-                     ; then sample object depending on color (define sample-compatible-object
+                     (define sample-compatible-object
                        (multinomial objects
                                     (map (lambda (o)